ggn/voice-powered-analytics/README-Alexa.md

  - After you click the **"Ask [Your Skill Name]"** button, you should see the **Lambda Request and Lambda Response boxes** get populated with JSON data like in the screenshot above.
  - Click the **Listen** button in the bottom right corner to hear Alexa read the response.
  - You can have an entire conversation with your skill with the Service Simulator.
 Try the following commands:
- - "what is my reinvent twitter sentiment"
+ - "what is my tweet count"
  (Continue this process for all of the utterances.
 To start over, click the "Reset" button.)
 </details>